+Student Information Name: Student ID: Campus:

+Dissertation Committee Information Chair: Core, Affiliate, or Adjunct: Campus: Department:: Reader: Core, Affiliate, or Adjunct: Campus: Department:: Reader (if applicable): Core, Affiliate, Adjunct, or External: Campus: Department::

+Student Signature

+I understand that typing my name will serve as an electronic signature.
+I submit the above named faculty members for dissertation committee membership.

+Dissertation Chair Signature

+You understand that typing your name will serve as an electronic signature I agree to serve on the above named student's dissertation committee as Chair.

+Reader Signature

-Student Information Name: Student ID: Campus: Dissertation Committee Information Chair: Core, Affil iate, or Adjunct: Campus: Department:: Reader: Core, Affil iate, or Adjunct: Campus: Department:: Reader (if applicable): Core, Affil External: iate, Adjunct, or Campus: Department:: Student Signature understand that typing my name will se submit the above named faculty memb • ıbership.
-Signature: Date: Dissertation Chair Signature You understand that typing your name wagree to serve on the above named stu • hair.
-Jignature.
-Date.
-Reader Signature You understand that typing your name will serve as an electronic signature agree to serve on the above named student's dissertation committee as Reader.
-Signature: Date: Reader Signature (if applicable) You understand that typing your name will serve as an electronic signature agree to serve on the above named student's dissertation committee as Reader.
-Signature: Date:
+You understand that typing your name will serve as an electronic signature I agree to serve on the above named student's dissertation committee as Reader.

+Reader Signature (if applicable)

+You understand that typing your name will serve as an electronic signature I agree to serve on the above named student's dissertation committee as Reader.